Back to All Events

 Occupation History

-Discover the troubled history of the Channel Islands, the only British sovereign territory to be occupied by the Nazis during World War II.
-We’re delighted to welcome Gilly Carr OBE, professor of Conflict Archaeology and Holocaust Heritage at the University of Cambridge and a member of the UK delegation for the International Holocaust Remembrance Alliance, to lead this discussion, which will have a particular emphasis on the often overlooked Jewish dimension of the story.
+Gilly Carr OBE, professor of Conflict Archaeology and Holocaust Heritage at the University of Cambridge and a member of the UK delegation for the International Holocaust Remembrance Alliance, will give an introductory lecture on the troubled history of the Channel Islands, the only British sovereign territory to be occupied by the Nazis during World War II.
+She will place particular emphasis on the often overlooked Jewish dimension of the story.

 Tuesday 8 April